 As I made my way down, passing other people coming up, I felt a bit bad for them, but also a little smug.

 At the bottom, you now just follow the well laid out path, through the fields, to reach the road.
-At the road, turn left and this will lead you back into the village.
+Once at the road, turn left, which will lead you back into the village.